tleclere-jahia/jahia-oauth/README.md

 ### HOW TO MAKE YOUR OWN ACTION MODULE?
 Create an action module is a bit more complex than the connector but mainly because it will be very dependant of what you want to do.
 Here again there is a few requirements:
-* you must have an understanding of DX modules and AngularJS
+* You must have an understanding of DX modules and AngularJS

 Once those points are OK you can start and follow the steps:
-* create a module using DX studio
+* Create a module using DX studio
-* add the dependency to Jahia OAuth
+* Add the dependency to Jahia OAuth
-* in the `pom.xml` add the following:
+* In the `pom.xml` add the following:
 ```xml
 <dependencies>
     <dependency>